Rahulrajln1111/Program_Executer../README.md

-There is a script file named install.sh ,after executing it as root user
+There is a script file named install.sh ;grant execute permission then execute it as root user

+chmod +x install.sh

 sudo ./install.sh